 When in doubt, go for the nuts and dark leafy greens, or load up on pumpkin seeds:

 Pumpkin seeds contain magnesium in addition to healthy fats, both of which can help alleviate your mood.
 They are also a source of L-tryptophan, an amino acid responsible for the production of serotonin.

 Your happiness requires just one generous cup of pumpkin seeds once a day.

 3. Folic Acid

 Folic acid or folate is a B vitamin that is often deficient with people suffering from the depressive disorder.
-A study performed at Harvard University have found that people suffering from the depressive disorder and low folate levels don’t react well to prescribed antidepressants.
-Furthermore, researchers found that taking folic acid supplements has improved patient’s response and effectiveness of antidepressants.
+A study performed at Harvard University has found that people suffering from the depressive disorder and low folate levels don’t react well to prescribed antidepressants.
+Furthermore, researchers found that taking folic acid supplements has improved the patient’s response and effectiveness of antidepressants.

 As we said at the beginning, folic acid and folate are often considered as one and the same, but this is not entirely accurate.
-A folate is a natural form of vitamin B9 found in a variety of plants, and folic acid is the synthetic form of the same vitamin found in supplements.
+Folate is a natural form of vitamin B9 found in a variety of plants, and folic acid is the synthetic form of the same vitamin found in supplements.
 Mother nature made us more adept at using folate, which is understandable, and we can regulate our levels of folate by releasing excess through the urine.